An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

 Next, the mass becomes part of the optimization.
-Instead of just searching for an optimal transport from a fixed measure $P_0$, we use a set $S_0$ of {\em possible support points} with associated variables that indicate the mass that is put on them.
-By introducing variables $z=(z_j)_{j=1,\dots,|S_0|}$ for the points in a given set $S_0=\{x_{j}\big| j = 1,...,|S_0|\}$ to denote the possible mass at $x_j\in S_0$, we obtain a linear program that both finds an optimal measure $P_0$ supported on $S_0$, as well as the corresponding optimal transport to get an optimal value for $\phi(P_0)=\sum_{i=1}^N\lambda_i W_2(P_0,P_i)^2$:
+Instead of just searching for an optimal transport from a fixed measure $P_0$, we use a set $S_0$ of {\em possible support points} with associated variables that represent mass on them.
+By introducing variables $z=(z_j)_{j\leq |S_0|}$ for the points in a given set $S_0=\{x_{j}\big| j = 1,...,|S_0|\}$ to denote the possible mass at $x_j\in S_0$, we obtain an LP that both finds an optimal measure $P_0$ supported on $S_0$, as well as a corresponding optimal transport: